Back surgery. It

 chiropractic research continues to do: produce the research and publish the

-outcomes for the public to base its decision on what is best for managing their back pain.
+outcomes for the public to base its decision on what is best for dealing

 How does one make that decision though?
 When a surgeon proposes surgery or a pain medicine doctor